faviasono/cookiecutter-data-science/README.md

 │   ├                     `1.0-jqp-initial-data-exploration`.
 │   ├── development      <- Initial experiments
-│   ├── azureml_pipeline <- Creating the azureml pipeline in this folder to submit jobs │   ├── README.md        <- Describe experiments in high-level (and provide reference in notebooks) │
+│   ├── azureml_pipeline <- Creating the azureml pipeline in this folder to submit jobs │         │
+│         └── 00-af-azureml_pipeline_tutorial.ipynb  <- Template for running pipelines on AzureML
+│
+│   ├── README.md        <- Describe experiments in high-level (and provide reference in notebooks)
+│
 ├── references         <- Data dictionaries, research papers, and all other explanatory materials.